-Autonomy means that a patient has the ultimate decision-making responsibility for their own treatment.
+In Medicine, autonomy means that a patient has the ultimate decision-making responsibility for their own treatment.
+A medical practitioner cannot impose treatment on a patient.

 Autonomy is important because we need to make sure that the patient is actively involved in their diagnosis and treatment – and not just deferring to their Doctor.